eark-project/dm-hdfs-storage/README.md

 ```

 ##Starting the service using embedded HTTP sever.
-Hsink can be started in standalone mode using the embedded Grizzely service using the command below.
+Hsink can be started in standalone mode based on an embedded Grizzely service using the command below.
 The application should output a text similar to: "Jersey app started with WADL available at http://localhost:8081/hsink/application.wadl".

 ```bash
 java -jar target/hsink-service-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

 Please note that the Maven dependency scope for Hadoop related libraries is set to *provided* by default.
-If HSink is used in combination with HDFS, it is therefore required to either include the required libraries with the Jar-File by changing the dependency scope to *compile*, or to launch HSink's main class *org.eu.eark.hsink.Main* with a Java classpath pointing to the required libraries of an Hadoop installation, as shown below:
+If HSink is used in combination with HDFS, it is therefore required to either include the required libraries with the Jar-File by changing the dependency scope to *compile*, or to launch HSink's main class *org.eu.eark.hsink.Main* with a Java classpath pointing to the required libraries of an Hadoop installation, as shown below.
+(Please not that the service is started in the background):

 ```bash
   java -cp ./hsink-service-1.0-SNAPSHOT-jar-with-dependencies.jar:/usr/lib/hadoop/hadoop-common-2.0.0-cdh4.2.2.jar:/usr/lib/hadoop/lib/log4j-1.2.17.jar:/usr/lib/hadoop/lib/commons-configuration-1.6.jar:/usr/lib/hadoop/hadoop-auth-2.0.0-cdh4.2.2.jar:/usr/lib/hadoop/lib/slf4j-api-1.6.1.jar:/usr/lib/hadoop/lib/slf4j-log4j12-1.6.1.jar:/usr/lib/hadoop-hdfs/hadoop-hdfs-2.0.0-cdh4.2.2.jar org.eu.eark.hsink.Main filer=hdfsFiler fs.default.name=hdfs://localhost:8020 BASE_URI=http://81.189.135.189:8081/hsink/ > grizzly.out 2>&1 &